pimcore/pimcore/doc/Development_Documentation/05_Objects/01_Object_Classes/05_Class_Settings/25_Inheritance.md

 }
 ```

-You can [override your data model class](../../../20_Extending_Pimcore/03_Overriding_Models.md) and implement `PreGetValueHookInterface` to modify the behaviour of the data object's getter methods:
+You can either use [class inheritance](#parent-class-inheritance) [override your data model class](../../../20_Extending_Pimcore/03_Overriding_Models.md) and implement `PreGetValueHookInterface` to modify the behaviour of the data object's getter methods:

 ```php
 namespace App\Model\DataObject;